Description

 Students wishing to take part in independent studies must obtain permission; complete and sign a contract form; and furnish copies of the contract to the instructor, advisor, departmental office, and the Dean’s Office.
 The contract should be completed before registration.
 Forms are available in 103 Agricultural Hall or online at the CASNR website.

-Independent study projects include research, literature review or extension of course work under supervision and evaluation of a departmental faculty member.
+Independent study projects include research, literature review or extension of coursework under the supervision and evaluation of a departmental faculty member.

 Students may only count 12 hours of independent study toward their degrees and no more than 6 hours can be counted during their last 36 hours earned, excluding senior thesis, internships, and courses taught under an independent study number.